THE HERBERT ORLANDO & BERTIE BELL (SWAN) BLAIR FAMILY:

 II.
-Robert Glenn Blair ("Glenn"): He was born on May 15, 1923 at the foot of Sugarloaf Mountain near Killeen, Texas (10-12 miles north of Killeen, in Coryell county).
+Robert Glenn Blair ("Glenn"): (There is a separate article on the Glenn & Jeannine Blair family).
+He was born on May 15, 1923 at the foot of Sugarloaf Mountain near Killeen, Texas (10-12 miles north of Killeen, in Coryell county).
 He was delivered at home at 12:00 am by a Dr. Woods from Killeen.
 In 1927, his family moved to Killeen.
 On Valentine's Day in 1928, they moved to Holland, Texas where his father went into a partnership with Robert Guess Sutton.
 They moved into a big house that later burned in 1933.
 They built another house on the same lot.
 The labor for the new house was $ 100.00.
 After being valedictorian of his class, Glenn went to the University of Texas in Austin, majoring in electrical engineering.
 In 1944, Glenn went to work for Consolidated-Vultee Aircraft in Fort Worth, Texas (now General Dynamics).
 He worked as an electrical engineer on the B-36 bomber.
 In the fall of 1945, he came to assist his father in the trucking business because of his father's poor health.
 They moved to Temple, Texas.
 Glenn began dating his future wife, Wanda Jeannine Digby ("Jeannine") in the summer of 1946.
 On February 11, 1947, Glenn and Jeannine eloped at Rev. Robinson's home in Holland, Texas.
 Jeannine was born on January 22, 1931 at home in Belton, Texas.
 Her parents are Martin Van Digby ("Mart") and Pearl (Griffin) Digby.
 Glenn and Jeannine have five children:

 A. Gloria Jean Blair ("Jeannie"): She was born on December 12, 1947 at 4:31 am at Scott and White hospital in Temple, Texas.